 Photo by expressmonorail

-For more information about restaurant and to see the menu here is our guide:
+For more information about the restaurant and to see the menu here is our guide:

 Disney Princess Storybook Dining

-For breakfast you will be brought a plate of the usual breakfast favorites including scrambled eggs, bacon and sausage.
-There is also a buffet table with Norwegian items including Smoked Salmon and Peppered Mackere.
-We particularly enjoy the cheese selection which usually has Jarlsburg, Muenster and Gjetost Goat Cheese.
-There is Yogurt, Granola, Fruit and Pastries.
+For breakfast, you will be brought a plate of the usual breakfast favorites including scrambled eggs, bacon and sausage.
+There is also a buffet table with Norwegian items including Smoked Salmon and Peppered Mackerel.

 Disney’s Sanaa at Animal Kingdom Villa Resort